hmzshin/play-chess/readme.md

-this is my personal blog
+this is an personal chess project